NEW BEGINNING FOR EASTER

 Because of my decisions, there are orders that could no longer be delivered due to the insolvency.

-This means: People placed their trust in the brand and the product and were initially disappointed.
+This means: people placed their trust in the brand and the product and were initially disappointed.

-It must not be like this.
+This must not be the case.

 I will take responsibility for this.